shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 </div>
 ```

-Once templates get large, we start demanding more language features in our
+When template size and complexity grows, we start demanding more language
-templates.
-For example, Handlebars allows [template
+features in our templates, like [template
 chunks](http://handlebarsjs.com/#helpers) to allow a form of function
 composition.

-But the point is that we can continue adding custom syntax to our
+We can continue adding custom syntax to our templates, but we may start feeling
-templates, but we may start feeling weird about inventing our own fully-capable
+weird about inventing our own fully-capable language around HTML.
+Perhaps
-language around HTML.
-Perhaps there is a better way.
+there is a better way.

 ### Embedding HTML in JS

 The __React__ team from Facebook recognized the awkwardness of using a language
-on top of HTML when creating sufficiently complex templates, so they made a
+on top of HTML for sufficiently complex templates, so they tried generating
-controversial move to generate HTML inside of Javascript (among other reasons
+HTML _inside_ of Javascript to benefit from a full language (among other
-related to virtual DOM construction):
+reasons related to virtual DOM construction):

 ```javascript
 React.render(